Cost of Slab Raising

 Key Cost Factors

-- Materials: Polyurethane foam, mudjacking slurry, or other specialized lifting compounds are commonly used to raise slabs.
+- Materials: Polyurethane foam, mudjacking slurry, or other lifting agents are commonly used to raise slabs.

 - Size and Scope: Suitable for small to large slabs, typically ranging from a few square feet to several hundred square feet.

-- Extras: Additional services may include crack repair, surface leveling, or sealing after the lift is completed.
+- Extras: Additional services may include crack repair, surface leveling, or sealing to enhance durability and appearance.

 | Scope/Size | Typical Range |